 CLIMATE CONTROL CHAMBER - There are two walk-in temperature-controlled chambers.

 CRANE - A North American telescoping boom crane is permanently on the starboard quarter.
-A Morgan Marine 18,000 knuckleboom crane is normally carried on the port quarter deck.
+A Morgan Marine 18,000 folding boom crane is normally carried on the port quarter deck.
 It can be relocated in port.
-(See CRANES in Section IV.)
+(See CRANES in Section 4.)